logmannn/marketing-automation-tool-ui/README.md

 <h2>Upcoming Features</h2>
 <ul>
+  <li>Bug fix for lines not connecting with mouse if not within the default scroll...
+Took me a long time to catch this one :D</li>
   <li>Bug fixes while connecting steps (for instance, you currently have the ability to select the same icon)</li>
   <li>More icons like a True/False icon</li>
   <li>Better Looking SVG connector (Think wavy with arrows pointing towards the next step)</li>